or9/node-rest/README.md

 node-rest
 =========

-Restful NODEJS and Restify server for testing webservices
+Restful NODEJS and Restify server for testing webservices.
+Excessively permissive and insecure.